ray-project/ray/doc/source/rllib/rllib-offline.rst

 Using External Expert Experiences
 ---------------------------------
 Your expert data is often already available, either recorded from an operational system or directly provided by human experts.
-Typically, this data is stored in a tabular (columnar) format.
+Typically, you might store this data in a tabular (columnar) format.
 RLlib's new Offline RL API simplifies the use of such data by allowing direct ingestion through a specified schema that organizes the expert data.
 The API default schema for reading data is provided in :py:data:`~ray.rllib.offline.offline_prelearner.SCHEMA`.